artdavis/pyfred/README.md

 There is a tutorial document that demonstrates various pyfred functionality in `examples\jupyter_notebook_pyfred_tutorial`.
 Ideally you would open the `.ipynb` version of the file in a Jupyter Notebook and interactively run through cell by cell.
-There are also non-interactive `.html` and `.pdf` formats available.
+You may also read the non-interactive `.pdf` version of the tutorial as well.

 ## License
 pyfred is free software: you can redistribute it and/or modify it under the